gabrielts212/gabrielts2122/README.md

   ![](https://komarev.com/ghpvc/?username=gabrielts212)

-  •🎓 I am a student of the last period of systems analysis and development (Uva)
+  •🎓 I have a degree in Systems Analysis and Development from (Uva).

   •💻 I’m currently studying to be a Full-Stack Developer